-- A1 The basic sequence of human development from the emergence of early hominins to the present; - A2 The scientific methods used by archaeologists to investigate past societies; - A3 The theoretical approaches employed by archaeologists to understand societies both past and present; - A4 How contemporary issues and political contexts influence our construction of past societies and events; - A5 How material culture can inform our understanding of societies both past and present.
+- A1 The basic sequence of human development from the emergence of early hominins to the present. - A2 The methods used by archaeologists to investigate past societies. - A3 The theoretical approaches employed by archaeologists and anthropologists to understand societies both past and present. - A4 How contemporary issues and political contexts influence our construction of past societies and events. - A5 How material culture can inform our understanding of societies both past and present.

-You will develop your knowledge and understanding through lectures; tutor-led and student-led seminars and tutorials, laboratory practical's, group projects, individual and group presentations, field visits, fieldwork and independent research.
-Completion of three weeks' fieldwork is a requirement for completion of this programme.
-In the event that you have a disability, illness, family commitments or financial constraints that may have implications for how you can be involved, you should discuss this with your personal tutor and the fieldwork coordinator.
-Recent research has demonstrated that disabilities need not impact on peoples engagement with archaeological fieldwork.
-However, if you feel there any factors that might impact on your fieldwork we will endeavour to mitigate them or substitute another activity.
-Wherever reasonably possible, efforts will be made to accommodate you on the trip, or to provide a suitable alternative study activity in substitute for the trip.
-At Part One the emphasis is on discovering the nature of archaeology, its methods and the application of scientific techniques.
-At Part Two you will consolidate and enhance your knowledge of the human past and of archaeological science.
-At Part Three you will specialise in the study of selected periods, regions, techniques and themes, as well as carrying out a piece of independent research for your dissertation.
+You will develop your knowledge and understanding through lectures; tutor-led and student-led seminars and tutorials, laboratory practicals, group projects, individual and group presentations, field visits, field work and independent research.
+At Part One the emphasis is on discovering the nature of archaeology and its methods, and a basic outline of the development of the human species.
+At Part Two you will consolidate and enhance your knowledge of the human past and of archaeological methodology.
+At Part Three you will specialise in the study of selected periods, regions and themes, as well as carrying out a piece of independent research for your dissertation.

-Assessments of your knowledge and understanding are varied and depend on the particular learning outcomes.
-They include examinations, essays, shorter pieces of assessed coursework, practical assignments in both the laboratory and the field, presentations, portfolios and the dissertation.
+Assessments of your knowledge and understanding include examinations, extended essays, shorter pieces of assessed coursework, practical exercises in both the laboratory and the field, individual and group presentations, and the dissertation.
 Progression is recognised in the assessment scheme, which tests the breadth and complexity of knowledge and understanding through to consolidation and application.